Herrie82/android_device_lenovo_jd2019/README.md

 Copyright (C) 2019 The LineageOS Project

-Device configuration for realme 3 Pro
+Device configuration for lenovo 3 Pro
 =========================================

-The realme 3 Pro (codenamed _"RMX1851"_) is a mid-range smartphone from realme.
+The lenovo 3 Pro (codenamed _"jd2019"_) is a mid-range smartphone from lenovo.

 It was announced in April 2019 and released in May 2019.